doukous/doukous/README.md

 # Hey, It's Mohamed

-I am passionate software engineer focused on backend and fullstack web development.
+Corrected version:

-The language I am more familiar with are Python and JavaScript/TypeScript.
+I am a passionate software engineer focused on backend and full-stack web development.
+The languages I am most familiar with are Python and JavaScript/TypeScript.

-I also have a raising interest on Edge AI and federated learning.
+I also have a growing interest in edge AI and federated learning.